ethanlee515/hardware-design-practice/README.md

-# hardware-design-practice

-Learning SpinalHDL by implementing Cordic
+# SpinalHDL Exercise: Implementing Cordic

 Usage: `mill Main.runMain main.Main x` where `x` is a number in the interval [0, 1), for a normalized angle in [0, PI/2).